Abhishek-Dige/College-Event-Registration/README.md

 Think of:
 - `main` = final version
-- your branch = your personal sandbox
+- critical branch = your personal sandbox
 - PR = sending your finished part for merging
 - `git pull` = bringing everyone else’s updates into your branch